Camwashere/CandyEngine/lib/antlr/runtime/_deps/googletest-src/docs/advanced.md

   // You can define per-test tear-down logic as usual. void TearDown() override { ... }

-  // Some expensive resource shared by all tests. static T* shared_resource_;
+  // Some expensive memory shared by all tests. static T* shared_resource_;
 };